Adikumaw/trading_strategy_finder/scripts/platinum_layer_readme.md

 # 💎 Platinum Layer: The Strategy Discovery Engine

 The Platinum Layer is the culmination of the entire data pipeline.
-It acts as an intelligent, automated analyst that sifts through millions of trade possibilities to discover concrete, high-probability trading strategies.
+It acts as an intelligent, automated analyst that sifts through millions of winning trades to find **robust and statistically significant patterns**.

-Its core purpose is to synthesize the market context from the **Gold Layer** with the trade results from the **Silver Layer**, using Machine Learning to find profitable, rule-based strategies.
+Its core purpose has evolved.
+Since the input data only contains wins, this layer no longer tries to predict profitability.
+Instead, it uses Machine Learning to solve a more important problem: **filtering out noise**.
+It finds strategy blueprints and market conditions that have historically produced a **high density of successful trades**, indicating a strong, repeatable pattern worthy of backtesting.

 ---